joeldba/dwm/README.md

 * [modified rainbowtags](https://pastebin.com/MpYmWZyp)
   * Each individual tag has a different color.
 The stock rainbowtags patch on suckless.org only colorized selected tags, whereas this modified version colorizes all of them regardless of selection status.
 * winicon
-  * Shows an icon (if available) next to the window title in the bar.
+  * Shows an icon next to the window title in the bar, when available.

+Additional features include various dmenu run prompts, including ones for taking screenshots via scrot, power options, and favorite programs.
+All of the scripts used to launch these dmenu prompts are in the `scripts` folder and can be edited with relative ease.
+There is also an Openbox-like menu you can open by right-clicking on the desktop (This requires xmenu to be installed).
+This desktop right-click menu can be configured by editing the `rclick.sh` file in the `scripts` folder.

 # What are the keybindings?
 While this information can be gathered from `config.h` I've gone the extra mile and made a table that outlines most of the keybindings for you.
 The default modkey is `Super`, or the Windows key, as specified in `config.h`.